hashgraph/hedera-services/hedera-node/docs/lambdas.md

 lambdas use EVM **application binary interfaces (ABI)** to ensure a clear contract between the protocol and user-defined logic.

-Unlike standard smart contracts, which must encapsulate trust guarantees for multiple parties, Hiero lambdas belong to a single owner who can directly update their storage via a `LambdaSStore` transaction.
-This streamlined design enables fast, low-cost adjustments to a lambda’s logic and state without the overhead of contract calls.
+Unlike smart contracts, which must encapsulate trust guarantees for multiple parties, Hiero lambdas belong to a single owner who can directly update their storage via a `LambdaSStore` transaction.
+This streamlined design enables fast, low-cost adjustments to a lambda with less overhead than a typical `ConsensusSubmitMessage`; and far less than a `ContractCall`.

-As a first application, we introduce a **transfer allowance** lambda type that is installable on Hiero accounts and referenceable by `CryptoTransfer` transactions.
-It allows customizations such creating one-time credit allowances gated by a shared secret that must be sent to the lambda, and only permitting HTS token credits that do not incur custom fees.
+As an application, we also introduce a **transfer allowance** lambda type that is installable on Hiero accounts and referenceable by `CryptoTransfer` transactions.
+We give two simple examples of transfer allowances.
+The first creates a one-time use passcode allowance; the second refines the native `receiver_sig_required` flag to permit just HTS token credits that do not incur custom fees.

 ## Motivation